-“Animals on the Trail with Lewis and Clark” follows their journey as the observed and documented scores of animals, including the Great Plains wolf, mule deer, prairie dogs, grizzly bears, and salmon.
+“Animals on the Trail with Lewis and Clark” follows their journey as the explorers observed and documented scores of animals, including the Great Plains wolf, mule deer, prairie dogs, grizzly bears, and salmon.
 The expedition recorded several species and subspecies of mammals, birds, and fish previously unknown to science.
 The information gathered would serve as the basis of scientific study for years to come.
 Stunning photographs by William Munoz catalog the diverse array of wildlife witnessed by Lewis and Clark.
+This book is out of print but new copies are available here:

 “Plants on the Trail with Lewis and Clark” recounts how the explorers collected and preserved nearly two hundred seeds and specimens, from small prairie flowers to towering evergreen trees, many of them previously unknown to science.
 The Indians they encountered taught them which plants were edible and which could be used as building materials for their canoes and shelters.